fiskl-accounting/help-docs/docs/Core-Features/Accounting/chart-of-accounts.md

 </details>

-## Visualize the default Chart of Account
+## Visualize the default chart of accounts

 <details>